 - Wipe bowl clean of excess moisture, whisk in the vinegar, oil, honey, and black pepper.
 Add the cucumbers and fresh herbs.
 Toss until cucumbers are fully coated.

-- Ratio’s of vinegar to sweetness may vary due to peoples personal preference.
+- Marinade: Ratio’s of vinegar to sweetness may vary due to peoples personal preference.
 Once combined with cucumbers, you can adjust to be more sweet or more tart.

 - How-to store: The cucumber salad can be enjoyed right away, or consumed within three days depending on the type of cucumber used.
 Some cucumbers soften much faster and the dish is best enjoyed with cucumbers still crunchy.